jauderho/dkimpy/README.md

 valid.
 If set to tlsrpt=True, the service type is not required, but other RFC 8460 requirements are applied.

+# LIMITATIONS

+Dkimpy will correctly sign/verify messages with ASCII or UTF-8 content.
+Messages that contain other types of content will not verify correctly.
+It does not yet implement RFC 8616, Email Authentication for Internationalized Mail.

 # FEEDBACK

 Bug reports may be submitted to the bug tracker for the dkimpy project on